Kneaded That

 Storage

-They also freeze well—wrap baked, cooled rolls tightly in plastic wrap and foil, and freeze for up to 2 months.
-Thaw overnight in the fridge and warm in the oven before glazing.
+• Freeze baked, cooled rolls (wrapped tightly) for up to 2 months; thaw overnight in the fridge and warm in the oven before glazing.

 • Picture of a hand holding chocolate cinnamon rolls with cinnamon espresso cream cheese frosting with more cinnamon rolls in the background.